-Contractor's wanting to participate in the City's Housing Rehabilitation Program must be approved through the City's Procurement Process.
-Any party who has been suspended or debarred by U.S. HUD or any other Federal Executive Branch Agency and is listed on the Current Exclusion List will not be accepted to participate in the program.

-- The Department will maintain a current listing of approved contractors that will be utilized to seek bids for the Housing Rehabilitation Program.
-The list will also be made available to City residents on the Department's website.
-The contractors will be responsible for updating their insurance and licensing information as required. - All eligible contractors will be invited to attend Pre-Bid meetings held by a City appointed Inspector at the applicant's homes.
-At the meetings, contractors will be provided with the approved Specification of Work Report that will detail the work to be completed for that project.
+- 1. Contractor's wanting to participate in the City's Housing Rehabilitation Program must be approved through the City's Procurement Process.
+Any party who has been suspended or debarred by U.S. HUD or any other Federal Executive Branch Agency and is listed on the Current Exclusion List will not be accepted to participate in the program. - 2.
+The Department will maintain a current listing of approved contractors that will be utilized to seek bids for the Housing Rehabilitation Program.
+The contractors will be responsible for updating their insurance and licensing information in Neighborly as required. - 3.
+All eligible contractors will be invited to attend Pre-Bid meetings held by a City appointed Inspector at the applicant's home.
+At the meetings, contractors will be provided with the approved Scope of Work Report that will detail the work to be completed for that project.
 Contractors will be given a deadline to submit their bids.
-All bids should be presented in a sealed envelope labeled with the project name and address. - A minimum of three (3) responsible bids will be required per project.
-If less than three (3) bids are received, the Specifications of Work Report could be amended and re-sent to all contractors who originally attended the Pre-Bid meeting.
+All bids shall be submitted in Neighborly software prior to the submission deadline. - 4.
+A minimum of three (3) responsible bids will be required per project.
+If less than three (3) bids are received the Director may accept the lowest most responsible bidder or the Scope of Work Report could be amended and re-sent to all contractors who originally attended the Pre-Bid meeting.
 In the event that the project is re-bid and three (3) bids are not received, the Department will notate the file to show the attempts and proceed with the bids received.
-(In an emergency situation where a condition is deemed as unsafe by either the Inspector or the City's building official, this requirement may be waived in writing by the Director). - Upon the expiration of the established Bid Deadline, the bids will be reviewed and itemized on a Bid Result Report.
+(In an emergency situation where a condition is deemed as unsafe by either the Inspector or the City's building official, this requirement may be waived in writing by the Director). - The Program Director retains the right to reject any and all bids.
+The program Director can request informal bids and accept one bid for specialty work, for emergency repairs, and conditions which are life threatening. - 5.
+Upon the expiration of the established Bid Deadline, the bids will be reviewed and itemized on a Bid Tabulation Result Report.
 Award shall be based on the information submitted only.
-The lowest responsible and responsive bidder will be selected. - Contractors will be awarded a maximum of two projects concurrently.
-Therefore, if a contractor has two active contracts, they will not be awarded any additional contracts.
-Contractors are encouraged to participate in the bidding process regardless of the number of projects awarded. - The authority to approve an exception to the Two-Contract Policy will rest with the Department Director and the file will be documented justifying the reason for the exception.
-Reasons for an exception can be related to higher than reasonable costs, contract status, the work capacity previously displayed, the level of accomplishment and satisfaction with prior contracts. - If the Department finds that a contractor fails to meet his/her obligations with the homeowner and/or the City and does not remedy the situation as stipulated by the Department, the contractor will be removed from the list and not be allowed to participate in the City's Housing Rehabilitation Program. - If the lowest responsive and responsible bidder has not previously performed like services for the City of Pompano Beach, the City reserves the right of awarding only one contract during a trial period or until such time that Department staff can determine that the bidder will perform to the City's complete satisfaction.
-Approval of exceptions to this policy rest with the Department Director and must be documented for the file.
+The lowest responsible and responsive bidder will be selected. - 6.
+Contractors will be awarded a maximum of three projects concurrently.
+Therefore, if a contractor has three active contracts, they will not be awarded any additional contracts (unless approved in writing by OHUI Director).
+Contractors are encouraged to participate in the bidding process regardless of the number of projects awarded. - 7.
+The authority to approve an exception to the Three-Contract Policy will rest with the Department Director and the file will be documented justifying the reason for the exception.
+Reasons, for the exception can be related to higher than reasonable cost, contract status, the work capacity previously displayed, the level of accomplishment and satisfaction with prior contracts.

+- 8. If the Department finds that a contractor fails to meet his/her obligations with the homeowner and/or the City and does not remedy the situation as stipulated by the Department, the contractor will be removed from the list and not be allowed to participate in the City's Housing Rehabilitation Program. - 9.
+If the lowest responsive and responsible bidder has not previously performed like services for the City of Pompano Beach, the City reserves the right of awarding only one contract during a trial period or until such time that Department staff can determine that the bidder will perform to the City's complete satisfaction.
+Approval of exceptions to this policy rest with the Department Director.